ibm-cloud-docs/BlockStorage/ordering-through-cli.md

 For more information about ordering {{site.data.keyword.blockstorageshort}} through the API, see [order_block_volume](https://softlayer-python.readthedocs.io/en/latest/api/managers/block/#SoftLayer.managers.block.BlockStorageManager.order_block_volume){: external}.
 To be able to access all the new features, order `Storage-as-a-Service Package 759`.
 {:tip}

+For more information about Window OS types, see the [FAQ](/docs/infrastructure/BlockStorage?topic=BlockStorage-block-storage-faqs#windowsOStypes).

 ## Placing the order